China's big banks flag asset pressure due to virus, boding ill for smaller kin

 "The pattern of low provisions, high non-performing loans and high overdue loans suggests rural commercial banks are short of capital," Gavekal Dragonomics said in a client note.

-On Monday, Moody's Investors Service changed its view of the outlook of six Chinese banks, including Bank of Nanjing Co Ltd 601009.SS and the Bank of Ningbo Co Ltd 002142.SZ, to negative, citing the impact of the virus through exposure to highly affected industries such as manufacturing and trade.
+On Monday, Moody's Investors Service changed its outlook on six Chinese banks, including Bank of Nanjing Co Ltd 601009.SS and the Bank of Ningbo Co Ltd 002142.SZ, to negative, citing the impact of the virus through exposure to highly affected industries such as manufacturing and trade.

+Meanwhile, Harbin Bank's 6138.HK net profit for 2019 tanked 36% on-year, the lender said in its annual results on Monday.

+"2019 was an extraordinarily difficult year for city commercial banks," said chairman Guo Zhiwen.

-Overall, the NIM of banks is likely to keep narrowing, bankers and analysts said, as the government and central bank urge lenders to sacrifice profit to support companies during the downturn.
+Overall, banks' NIM is likely to keep narrowing, bankers and analysts said, as the government and central bank urge lenders to sacrifice profit to support companies during the downturn.

-At BoCom, the NIM was slightly wider at the end of December than three months earlier.
+At BoCom and the Agricultural Bank of China Ltd (AgBank) 601288.SS, 1288.HK, the NIM was slightly wider at the end of December than three months earlier.
 It narrowed at ICBC and CCB and was steady at BoC.

+CCB expects to see a 10 bps decline in NIM in 2020 said the bank's CFO Xu Yiming at a press conference on Monday.

 Senior BOC and ICBC officials also flagged risk relating to recent global market turmoil, saying contingency plans would be in place to curb credit and operational risk abroad.